aramachandran7/Blog/content/blog/first-semester-at-olin/index.md

 We have a partnership with 2 other close-by universities – Babson College and Wellesley University – where we can enroll in business/entrepreneurship or liberal arts courses (respectively) and join clubs.

-The school chooses to give first year students in their first semester a generally easier time, to smooth the transition between high school and college.
+The school chooses to give first-year students in their first semester a generally easier time, to smooth the transition between high school and college.
 We all take the same courses regardless of our intended concentration, and these courses are honestly pretty damn easy.

 They aren’t nearly as theory heavy as the first-year courses will be at other engineering schools, and their workload is tiny compared to courses we’ll take later on at Olin – which gives students a lot of free time (in theory) to try out new clubs, opportunities, etc.